matt-bentley/AspNetCore.EventSourcing/README.md

-# Clean Architecture
+# AspNetCore.EventSourcing

-An opinionated **ASP.NET Core** solution setup for creating web applications using **Clean Architecture** and **Domain-Driven Design** principles.
+A simple ASP.NET Core **Event Sourcing** solution using **Clean Architecture** and **Domain-Driven Design** principles.

+The solution keeps things simple by using a single **SQL Server** database for Event Streams (Write models) and Projections (Read models). **Entity Framework Core** is used as an ORM across the application. **MediatR** is used for **CQRS** and Event publishing.

-The setup follows important modern development principles such as high test coverage, SOLID principles, containerisation, code-first database management, enforced code styles, API tests, architecture tests and automated acceptance testing.
+The setup follows important modern development principles such as high test coverage, SOLID principles, containerisation, code-first database management, enforced code styles, API tests and architecture tests.

+The application uses a simple **Banking** example with 2 Bounded Contexts:

+- **Customers**: Simple Entities are used to store Customers.
+Event Sourcing is complex and should only be used if  your requirements really need it.
+- **Accounts**: Accounts are much more complex and involve different types of Transactions.
+Event Sourcing is a great fit here so we can keep track of all of the different Transactions that occur on an Account over time.
+There is an Event Sourced **Account** Write Model, with 2 different Projections: **AccountReadModel** and **TransactionReadModel**.

-The application extends the typical *Weather Forecast* example provided in default .NET project templates and contains the following components:
+The .NET project contains the following components:

 - **API** - ASP.NET 7 REST API with Swagger support
-- **Angular SPA** - Angular SPA hosted using ASP.NET 7
-- **Database** - SQL Server/PostgreSQL database integration via Entity Framework Core
+- **Database** - SQL Server database integration via Entity Framework Core
 - **Migrations** - Code-First database migrations managed using a console application

 ## Table of Contents